phocean/akispace/index.md

 > Quite a few people think that they need to be able to speak French to survive in France, but English is the most common language in the world after all.
 It is widely spoken and often referred as a world language.
 Mastering it will save you a lot of trouble wherever you live.
 >
-> There are multiple methods to learn a foreign language, but I personally believe that grammar and vocabulary are the key points.
-Achieving these skills will then facilitate the practice for writing and speaking English, and in that process both repetition and memorization are required because they are complementary to each other.
+> There are multiple methods to learn a foreign language, but I personally believe that grammar and vocabulary are the fundamental points.
+Improving these skills means that your writing and speaking skills are also getting better.
 >
 > Further, logical thinking is also considered to be very important and tested in many types of qualification exams.
 It means that we are expected to write not a simple diary but a well-organized essay to demonstrate our competency in English.
 >